Constructive proofs of existence and stability of solitary waves in the Whitham and capillary-gravity Whitham equations: Introduction

 To lay the groundwork for subsequent discussions in this paper, we provide a brief overview of existing techniques and their applications to \eqref{eq : whitham stationary}.
 In particular, we distinguish two categories of methods : those relying on the concentration-compactness method and the ones arising from perturbation or bifurcation arguments.

 One of the most general approach to tackle nonlocal equations is the concentration-compactness method \cite{lions1984concentration}.
 Indeed, defining a well-chosen functional $\mathcal{E} : H^k(\R) \to \R$ such that the minimizers of $\mathcal{E}$ (under some constraints) are solutions to \eqref{eq : whitham stationary}, provides general results of existence and energetic stability.
 For instance, \cite{albert_concentration_compactness} and \cite{arnesen_existence_solitary} present a general setting to prove the existence and conditional energetic stability of solitary waves in a large class of nonlocal 1D equations.
 In particular, \cite{arnesen_existence_solitary} obtained the existence of solitary waves (with conditional energetic stability) in \eqref{eq : original Whitham} for any $T>0$ and $c < \min_{\xi \in \R} m_T(\xi)$.
 Note that under the assumption $c < \min_{\xi \in \R} m_T(\xi)$, the operator $\mathbb{M}_T - cI_d : H^{\frac{1}{2}}(\R) \to L^2(\R)$ has a bounded inverse.
-This assumption will be required in our set-up as well.
-In the case of the Whitham equation ($T=0$), the existence of a family of solitary waves of small amplitude has been obtained in \cite{Ehrnstrom_existence_stability_solitary}.
+This assumption will be required in our set-up as well. {It is worth noting that \cite{Buffoni_existence_conditional, BUFFONI20131006} provide the existence of solitary waves higher dimensional wave equations using improvements of the concentration-compactness method.} In the case of the {WE }($T=0$), the existence of a family of solitary waves of small amplitude has been obtained in \cite{Ehrnstrom_existence_stability_solitary}.
 Similarly as in \cite{arnesen_existence_solitary}, the conditional energetic stability is obtained.
-Their proof relies on the concentration-compactness method combined with an approximation of solitons by the known KdV solitary waves.
-In fact, when $T=0$ and $c$ is close to $1$, the solitary waves in the Whitham equation \eqref{eq : whitham stationary} can be approximated by those of KdV equation.
+Their proof relies on the concentration-compactness method combined with an approximation of a solution by the known KdV solitary waves.
+In fact, when $T=0$ and $c$ is close to $1$, the solitary waves in the {WE }\eqref{eq : whitham stationary} can be approximated by those of KdV equation.
 This local result allowed the development of bifurcation or perturbation methods to study solitary waves, leading to a second category of techniques.